Categories: Lifestyle

 (Credit: Jackson Wong / Unsplash)

-Although this is not necessarily something that may incur the wrath of otherworldly friends, many Chinese believe that the seventh month ghost festival is a no-no for weddings, as it is generally an unlucky period for happy celebrations of any kind.
+Although this is not necessarily something that may incur the wrath of otherworldly friends, many Chinese believe that the seventh-month ghost festival is a no-no for weddings, as it is generally an unlucky period for happy celebrations of any kind.
 And that includes other big decisions as well, including buying a new house, signing a business contract and so on.
-It’s therefore best to pay heed to these Hungry Ghost Festival do’s and don’ts.
+It’s, therefore, best to pay heed to these Hungry Ghost Festival do’s and don’ts.

 7. NEVER sit in the front row of Getai concerts